BennettSmith/eastbay-overland-rally-planner/docs/use-cases/UC-03-CreateTripDraft.md

 ## Alternate Flows
 A1 — Idempotent Retry (Same Idempotency Key, Same Request)
-- **Condition:** A previous successful create request exists for the same actor and idempotency key with an identical request payload.
+- **Condition:** A previous successful create request exists for the same actor and idempotency key with an identical request payload (after applying the same title normalization rules).
 - **Behavior:** System returns the previously created trip (no new trip is created).
 - **Outcome:** Trip returned (idempotent).